dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Working on the exercise still. got xconfused on what to do next.
 I needed to bind the function i created into the constructor function above it to make it work.

+DAY 88: JUNE 21, 2019

+Today's Progress: Working on the react course.
+Finshed the exercise.
+I liked this exercise becuase it shows the structure of how a component is set up.
+I got help form the solution video but after i erased everything and started from scratch without watching the tutorial.
+I ended up recreating it on my own successfully.